 - 50. For the suggested route keep ahead at the crosspaths, initially following a black arrow waymarker for the Lullingstone Loop (LL).
 The woodland path winds downhill for 200m, turning right at a marker post near the bottom to come to a golf fairway.
 Cross this carefully, watching out for golfers playing from left to right.
 Head for a gap in the trees opposite and continue on a path climbing gently through a copse. - 51.
 At the top keep to the left of a golf green and follow a line of tall trees to meet a surfaced path by a footpath signpost.
 Turn right onto the path, now also on a horse route (blue arrows).
 Follow it round a left-hand bend to the corner of a small wood.
 Veer left as indicated onto a path through the trees and keep ahead at a path crossing in the middle of the wood. - 52.
-On the far side you come to a golfers' track with a long narrow strip of woodland ahead.
-The suggested route is to take the right-hand path into the trees, staying on the LL. - If it does not look too muddy you could take the parallel horse route along the left-hand side of the wood, but it gets slightly more road noise from the M25 (in a cutting 1 km away).
-Near the start of this strip of woodland both routes pass some ancient oak trees; one on its righthand edge is thought to be the oldest in the park. - 53.
-The two routes rejoin at the far end where they come out into the corner of a field.
+On the far side you come to a golfers' track with two paths into a long narrow strip of woodland ahead.
+The suggested route is to take the right-hand path, staying on the LL. - If it does not look too muddy you could take the parallel horse route along the left-hand side of the wood, but it gets slightly more road noise from the M25 (in a cutting 1 km away).
+Both of these routes pass some ancient oak trees.
+After about 150m the "Golf Course Ancient Oak" on the edge of the fairway to the right of the LL is thought to be the oldest tree in the park. - 53.
+At the far end of the wood the two routes merge and come out into the corner of a field.
 Go along its left-hand edge and then a track going through a dip in a wooded area.
 At the end of the trees leave the horse route (which branches off to the right) to continue climbing on a broad grassy strip between fields. - 54.
 On the brow of the hill there is a bench inviting you to "Rest here a while" by an isolated tree, the Hart Dyke Sycamore24.
 On the far side you pass an information panel for the Lullingstone Tree Acrostic25 at the start of a line of young trees. - 55.
 Follow the path through a belt of trees and turn right downhill along the field edge for 75m.
 After passing the end of a hedge turn left to go alongside it, leaving the LL and finally joining the Darent Valley Path (DVP).
 Where the hedge turns left keep ahead across the field, passing Eagle Heights off to your left.
-If your walk coincides with a flying display you might see eagles and other exotic large birds
+If your walk coincides with a flying display you might see eagles and other exotic large birds overhead.
+They are not supposed to attack walkers who stay on the public footpath. - 56.
+Go across the centre's access road and through a gap in the fence opposite.
+Take the footpath sloping downhill across more large fields, heading towards Eynsford in the valley below and crossing the railway tracks near the left-hand end of Eynsford Viaduct26. - 57.
+The path eventually drops down to a minor road.
+Bear left onto Lullingstone Lane, which curves around a water meadow dotted with trees.
+At a road junction on the outskirts of Eynsford keep ahead on Riverside, leaving the DVP.
+In 250m you come to the suggested tea place (the Plough Inn) on an attractive stretch alongside the river.
+Complete the directions at §O.